PhDLeo/CS.github.io/index.md

 <img src="https://i.loli.net/2020/06/05/G1p9ghzKWNAemIj.png" alt="image-20200519225453984" style="zoom:80%;" />

-<center> Fig. Scheme of CTMD model and molecular chain displacement model <center>
+<center> Fig. Scheme of CTMD model and molecular chain displacement model </center>
 Charges are continuously injected from electrodes to the bulk of samples and they may be captured by traps (both shallow traps and deep ones).
 When captured by deep traps, which means charges need to obtain higher energy to detrap, charge keep retention for a longer period.
 Also, during the migration from one electrode to another one, combination may occur when a positive charge encounters a negative one.
 Such a dynamic process includes entire charge motion  This model is used for calculating the charge transport property in the bulk of insulating material, including numerical calculation of space charge and electrical field distribution, energy gained by electrons as well as electrical strength.
 This model was once used for explaining the electrical breakdown behavior of polypropylene (PP, used for film of power capacitor) nanocomposite.
 By combining the experimental results and calculation of model, hidden electrical breakdown mechanism of PP nanocomposite was revealed.
 Details regarding the model can be seen in [Carrier Transport and Molecular Displacement Modulated dc Electrical Breakdown of Polypropylene Nanocomposites](#).

 Based on this model, we investigate the electrical breakdown property of PI samples with various thicknesses.
 It is found that similar mechanism modulates the breakdown behavior of PI and simulations results are better fit than the space charge electrical breakdown (SCEB) model.
 Relating results and comparison can be found in [Thickness-Dependent DC Electrical Breakdown of Polyimide Modulated by Charge Transport and Molecular Displacement.](#)